On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

-After showing that Maximum Parsimony on $k$-tuple-site data can be statistically inconsistent, we show that there exists no equivalence between the inconsistency of Maximum Parsimony on single-site data and the statistical inconsistency on $k$-tuple-site data for five sequences.
-In particular, we give representative examples with edge lengths, where Maximum Parsimony is statistically consistent on $k$-tuple-site data, but statistically inconsistent on single-site data and vice versa.
+After showing that MP on $k$-tuple-site data can be statistically inconsistent, we show that there exists no equivalence between the inconsistency of MP on single-site data and the statistical inconsistency on $k$-tuple-site data for five sequences.
+In particular, we give representative examples with edge lengths, where MP is statistically consistent on $k$-tuple-site data, but statistically inconsistent on single-site data and vice versa.
 Furthermore, we also compare our results for $2$-tuple- and $3$-tuple-site data.
-Here, we also give representative examples where Maximum Parsimony is statistically consistent on $2$-tuple-site data, but statistically inconsistent on $3$-tuple-site data and vice versa.
-For all scenarios, additional to the explicit examples of inconsistency, we also compare the sizes of the inconsistency zones and see that the area where Maximum Parsimony is consistent gets slightly larger the longer the tuples become.
-Lastly we consider an example, where the statistical inconsistency of Maximum Parsimony on single-site data implies its statistical inconsistency on $2$- and $3$-tuple-site data.
+Here, we also give representative examples where MP is statistically consistent on $2$-tuple-site data, but statistically inconsistent on $3$-tuple-site data and vice versa.
+For all scenarios, additional to the explicit examples of inconsistency, we also compare the sizes of the inconsistency zones and see that the area where MP is consistent gets slightly larger the longer the tuples become.
+Lastly we consider an example, where the statistical inconsistency of MP on single-site data implies its statistical inconsistency on $2$- and $3$-tuple-site data.
 But before we can start to prove all these statements, we need to state some definitions and to recall some known results.